Monarch flycatcher: Distribution and habitat

-The majority of the family is found in forest and woodland habitats.
+The majority of the family is found in forests and woodland habitats.
 Species that live in more open woodlands tend to live in the higher levels of the trees but, in denser forest, live in the middle and lower levels.
-Other habitats used by the monarchs include savannah and mangroves, and the terrestrial magpie-lark occurs in most Australian habitats except the driest deserts.
+Other habitats used by the monarchs include savannahs and mangroves, and the terrestrial magpie-lark occurs in most Australian habitats except the driest deserts.

 While the majority of monarchs are resident, a few species are partially migratory and one, the satin flycatcher, is fully migratory, although the Japanese paradise flycatcher is almost entirely migratory.
 The African paradise flycatcher makes a series of poorly understood intra-African migratory movements.

 Breeding

 The monarchs are generally monogamous, with the pair bonds ranging from just a single season (as in the African paradise flycatcher) to life (the Elepaio).
-Only three species are known to engage in cooperative breeding; but many species are as yet unstudied.
+Only three species are known to engage in cooperative breeding, but many species are as yet unstudied.
 They are generally territorial, defending territories that are around 2 ha in size, but a few species may cluster their nesting sites closely together.
-Nesting sites may also be chosen close to aggressive species, for example leaden flycatchers nests may be located near the nests of the aggressive noisy friarbird.
+Nesting sites may also be chosen close to aggressive species.
+For example, leaden flycatchers' nests may be located near the nests of the aggressive noisy friarbird.
 The nests are in turn often aggressively defended by monarch species.
-In all species the nest is an open cup on a branch, fork or twig.
-In some species the nests can be highly conspicuous.
+In all species, the nest is an open cup on a branch, fork, or twig.
+In some species, the nests can be highly conspicuous.